raspberrypilearning/cd-intermediate-unity-sushi/en/step_6.md

 + Try out your lasers now!

 ### Adding sound
-Lasers make sounds, right?
-Lets add a sound to this laser.
+In movies, lasers make sounds, right?
+Let's add a sound to this laser.

 + Click on the laser in the "Prefabs" folder and add an **AudioSource** component (**Component > Audio > Audio Source**).